AshutoshUpadhya/igel-ui/README.md

 You can install the pre-release here from the repository.
 Just check the releases and you can download an executable version there.

-Otherwise, you can clone the repository and build the version yourself.
+Otherwise, you can clone the repository and build the version yourself by running `npm run dist`.

 ## Usage